1. New spaces, signage and stops

 2. Take advantage of all the free (or almost-free) stuff

-This story answers the five most common questions Tech Support staff are asked AND includes info on how to get Microsoft Office 365 and a whole range of virtual apps.
+In addition to answering the five most common questions Tech Support staff are asked, this story includes info on how to get Microsoft Office 365 and a whole range of virtual apps.
 Students can also get a Grammarly Premium account for free, courtesy of the university’s Student Technology Fund.

 When it comes to fun, useful, 100-per-cent-free stuff, stop by the new Makerspace location in the Library for 3D printing, scanning, programming, 360 cameras, button-makers and even a sewing station.

-And don’t forget that your fees include access to Sport and Wellness – use the pool, gym and more with just your student ID card.
+And don’t forget that your fees include access to Sport and Wellness – use the pool, gym and more with just your student ID.
+Find out how to get your digital ID here.

 That’s not all!
 Did you know there’s a Massage Therapy Teaching Clinic on campus ($20 per 60-minute treatment!)?
 Students can also attend Griffins games for FREE (get your tickets in advance online) and all MacEwan Theatre Season and MacEwan Music Season shows at a discount.
 Not to mention all the great deals SAMU offers (everything from bookstore discounts to Oilers tickets) – check out the complete list.